wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * A sales associate needs to receive alerts when a potential client is visiting their website and offers to start a live chat with them.

-   Data Activator initiate actions based on <strong>Reflex items</strong>, each containing all the details to connect to data sources, monitor conditions.
-A Reflex is typically setup for each business segment or process monitored.

-   Copilot, an AI-powered assistant assist users in tasks like generating SQL statements, creating reports and setting up automated workflows based on triggers.
+   Copilot, an AI-powered assistant assists users in tasks like generating SQL statements, creating reports and setting up automated workflows based on triggers.
 By leveraging AI capabilities, Copilot streamlines and automates data-related tasks, enabling users to work more efficiently and derive actionable insights from their data.

    The <strong>Fabric engine</strong> is an upgrade from separate systems used by separate roles of people.
    So there is a lot of copying of data from one engine to another<a target="_blank" href="https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users?ft=Synapse:category">:</a>